sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 **Aria-label**: can be used on any html element.
 Screen readers announce the label text when on the element e.g. reads the label instead of the button text.
 Use it in cases where a text label is not visible on the screen.

 **Aria-labelledby**: allows label to be set based on other IDs.
 Role elements good to do with these e.g. radio group.
-Can concatenate several labels into one .
+Can concatenate several labels into one.
 Can be used on hidden elements.
 Always takes precedence.
 If there is visible text labeling the element, use aria-labelledby instead.

 **Aria-describedby**: is used to indicate the IDs of the elements that describe the object.
 Similar to labelledby but gives additional info to help the user. e.g. helper text that isn't always visible
-Check out <a href='https://developers.google.com/web/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships' target='_blank'>Google's info on Aria Labelling</a> to learn more!
+Check out <a style="pointer-events:all" href='https://developers.google.com/web/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships' target='_blank' title="Google's info on Aria Labelling">Google's info on Aria Labelling</a> to learn more!

 <br>